The “pink drink” isn’t your only keto choice.

 Chances are some keto-friendly Moon Cheese from your nearby Starbucks stocks.
 The snack is low-carb and great in protein, making it a good and easy pick-up-and-go.
 5 g of fat (3 g sat), 0 g of sugar, 0 mg of sodium, 0 g of fibre, 5 g of protein.
 That is low carb Starbucks.

 New Coffee Brewed- low carb Starbucks

-Keto drinks at starbuckswas focused on their hot Coffee, which was freshly brewed.
+Keto Starbucks was focused on its hot Coffee, which was freshly brewed.
 Lucky for keto dieters, in Starbucks hot, black coffee, there are zero carbs and zero sugars.
-This is low carb Starbucks.
+That is low carb Starbucks.
 All roasts have within 5-10 calories per serving (depending on the size) and 20 mg of caffeine per 1 lb.

 Lattes of Hot Tea

 Many hot tea lattes use a pre-made mix filled with sugar, such as the ever-popular chai tea latte and the newer London Fog.
 You, however, can hack a low-carb tea latte using tea bags, hot Water, heavy cream, and (optional) keto-safe sweeteners you can add on your own.
 That is low carb Starbucks.
 Use two or more chai tea bags to make chai tea latte and brew with hot Water, a splash of heavy cream, and a pinch of cinnamon.
 Brew two or more extra Earl Grey tea bags with hot Water, thick cream, Stevia, and vanilla extract (if you have it on hand) to imitate a London Fog.
 Get inventive and try combining various variations of tea latte.